Number of shares and votes in - GuruFocus.com

 For further information, please contact:

-The information in the press release is information that Oncopeptides is obliged to make public pursuant to the Swedish Financial Instruments Trading Act.
-The information was submitted for publication, through the agency of the contact persons above, on July 29, 2022, at 08.00 (CEST).
+The information in the press release is such that Calliditas Therapeutics AB (publ) is required to disclose pursuant to the Swedish Financial Instruments Trading Act.
+The information was submitted for publication, through the agency of the contact persons set out above, at 12:00 CEST on July 29, 2022.

 This information was brought to you by Cision http://news.cision.com